-In the Ionian Sea, between other exotic islands, stands grand Kefalonia.
-Much photographed, much talked about, much loved, by Greeks and foreigners alike.
-Not just because of Captain Corelli’s Mandolin, the 2001 film that attracted so much attention, but also because of its sheer beauty, its stately towns and many other impressive attractions.
+Between the other islands of the Ionian Sea, stands grand Kefalonia.
+Much-photographed, much-talked about, much-loved by Greeks and foreigners alike.
+Not just because of Captain Corelli’s Mandolin, the 2001 film that attracted so much attention, but also because of its sheer beauty, stately towns and many other impressive attractions.

-Argostoli, Lixouri, Fiskardo, Assos, Lake Melissani... here the names alone are something to conjure with!
-This, the largest of the Ionian islands, with its sparkling azure waters, dazzling beaches and deep emerald green mountains, has been a popular holiday spot for decades.
+Argostoli, Lixouri, Fiskardo, Assos, Lake Melissani... the names alone are something to marvel at!
+This, the largest of the island chain, renowned for its sparkling azure waters, dazzling beaches and emerald-green mountains, has been a popular holiday spot for decades.
 The inhabitants of Kefalonia have a reputation for being the wittiest Greeks – always ready with a joke, a smile and a helping hand.
 Their laid-back attitude toward life is infectious and within hours of your arrival, you’ll feel as carefree as they do.

 Things to do in Kefalonia

 Set alongside a deep bay, Argostoli has a funky charm that grows on you as you sit in the lively main square with the locals, the majority of whom are night owls.
-Rummage in the market, stroll down its handsome flagstone streets and sip the famous Robola wine in its welcoming cafes and bars.
+Have a good hunt through the market, stroll down the handsome flagstone streets and sip the famous Robola wine in welcoming cafes and bars.

-Explore a bit and you’ll find monuments left over from the 19th century British Protectorate period.
-And for an in-depth introduction to island culture from the 15th to the 20th century, pay a visit to the outstanding Corgialenios Historical and Cultural Museum, one of the finest in Greece, and to the extensive Corgialenios library.
+As you explore, you’ll find monuments left over from the 19th century British Protectorate period.
+And for an in-depth introduction to island culture from the 15th to 20th century, pay a visit to the outstanding Corgialenios Historical and Cultural Museum, one of the finest in Greece, and to the extensive Corgialenios Library.
 The capital of Kefalonia will add a cultural flair to your holidays.

-You’ve probably seen these beaches before on posters and postcards or in scenes from films, because they’re among the most gorgeous in the Mediterranean.
-Their waters cover the entire range of blues and greens, lapping against pure white sand or smooth round pebbles.
+You’ve probably seen these beaches before on posters and postcards or in films because they’re among the most gorgeous in the Mediterranean.
+Their waters cover the entire range of blue and green, lapping against pure white sand or smooth round pebbles.

-Myrtos, perhaps the most spectacular, lies at the bottom of towering limestone cliffs.
+Myrtos, perhaps the most spectacular, lies at the bottom of a towering limestone cliff.
 But don’t miss Petani and Skala.
 Or Poros, where the forest is reflected in the sea, intensifying the colour.
-Makry Gialos, whose turquoise waters rock to the music of beach bars, gives a cosmopolitan touch.
+Makri Gialos, whose turquoise waters rock to the music of beach bars, gives a cosmopolitan touch.
 And Xi, where pale green waves meet fine red sand, offers an unforgettable change of pace.
-The beaches of Kefalonia are waiting to be discovered.

 Many people think this tiny port is the prettiest settlement on the island.
-You’ll catch your first glimpse of it from above.
+As you approach, you’ll catch your first glimpse of it from above.
 Built on a narrow strip of land, its few houses hug the shore, keeping their traditional Venetian-era character amidst a host of tall plane, poplar, palm and olive trees.
-The 16th century Venetian castle presiding over the whole scene is too invites you to climb up to take a closer look.
+The 16th-century Venetian castle presiding over the whole scene also invites you to climb up to take a closer look.

-Another enchanting miniature, the picturesque port of Fiskardo is hardly a secret to sailors and celebrity yacht owners.
-But landlubbers love it too for its charming 18th century buildings, which give it a feeling of timelessness that transcends the cheerful hubbub in its popular fish restaurants and boutiques.
+Perfection in miniature, the picturesque port of Fiskardo is hardly a secret to sailors and yacht owners.
+But landlubbers also love it for its charming 18th-century buildings, which give it a feeling of timelessness that transcends the cheerful hubbub in its popular fish restaurants and boutiques.